FXOpen

 Identification of Trend Reversals

-Perhaps the key value of broken trendlines is their role in identifying potential trend reversals.
+Perhaps the main advantage of broken trendlines is their role in identifying potential trend reversals.
 When an established trendline is decisively broken, it often signifies a shift in market sentiment.
 This break indicates that the previous trend's momentum has weakened or reversed, which can be a vital turning point for traders.

 In an uptrend, the break of an uptrend line can suggest a potential reversal to a downtrend, and conversely, the break of a downtrend line in a downtrend may signal a potential reversal to an uptrend.
 If the price breaks the sideways trendline, it usually reflects the end of consolidation and the formation of a new trend, either upward or downward.